liucsny/elm-art-in-pi/README.md

 # Art in π

-Gradually draw π as colourful lines.
+Gradually draws π as colourful lines.
 Experiment to learn Elm.

 ![Art in π](docs/inprogress.png?raw=true)